bysse/stml/readme.md

 A YAML free world is within reach.
 If we work together.

+### Disclaimer
+STML is not mature enough for any type of production use.
+The test suite is serverly lacking and not even all base functionality is tested thoroughly.

 ## Features
 ### Statically typed
 All fields and structs have a type.
 Wrong usage of types will result in compilation errors.